adonisjs/v5-docs/content/guides/auth/custom-user-provider.md

 For example, The Lucid provider [relies on the config](https://github.com/adonisjs/auth/blob/develop/src/UserProviders/Lucid/index.ts#L160-L162) to look up a user by uid.

-This method must return an instance of the ProviderUser](#provideruser-class) class.
+This method must return an instance of the [ProviderUser](#provideruser-class) class.

 ---

 #### findByRememberMeToken
 Find a user by their remember me token.
 The method receives the user id, and the remember me token both.

-This method must return an instance of the ProviderUser](#provideruser-class) class.
+This method must return an instance of the [ProviderUser](#provideruser-class) class.

 ## Registering the User provider
 The next step is to register the User provider with the auth module.
 You must do it inside the provider's` boot` method.
 For this example, we will make use of the `providers/AppProvider.ts` file.